gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 the `spec.endpointPublishingStrategy.loadBalancer.providerParameters.aws.subnets` field
 on the IngressController (see [LoadBalancer Subnet Selection for AWS](/enhancements/ingress/lb-subnet-selection-aws.md)).
-However, this approach is only supported as a Day 2 operation, but cluster admins also need a way to configure ingress subnets at install time (Day 1).
+However, this approach is only supported as a Day 2 operation, but cluster admins also need a way to configure their IngressController's subnets at install time (Day 1).

 Configuring subnets at install time is essential for cluster admins that want to ensure their default IngressController is configured properly from the start.
-Additionally, Service Delivery has use cases for ROSA Hosted Control Plane (HCP) that require specific IngressController subnets to be configured during cluster installation.
+Additionally, Service Delivery has use cases for ROSA Hosted Control Plane (HCP) that require specific IngressController-role subnets to be configured during cluster installation.

 ### User Stories